phillipscarroll/ml-amd/README.md

 Once ROCm on Windows, WSL2, or Linux is available for the new RDNA4 RX 9070 XT cards we can circle back and test.

 Initial inference testing with Gemma 2 and Lamma 3.2 on the RX 9070 XT is extremely quick.
-I cannot provide any data because LM Studio seems to be failing utilizing the GPU now, yesterday it was working.
-This definitely needs some time for the inference world to adopt the new hardware.
+This definitely needs some time for the inference world to adopt the new hardware and for AMD to output ROCm support.